firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.autoshun.org/files/shunlist.csv).

-The last time downloaded was found to be dated: Thu May 28 22:30:03 UTC 2015.
+The last time downloaded was found to be dated: Fri May 29 02:30:03 UTC 2015.

 The ipset `shunlist` has **51** entries, **51** unique IPs.